twof/graphql-spec/rfcs/QueryLevelNullability.md

     }
 ```

-Marking Schema fields as non-null can have particular problems in a distributed environment where there is a possibility
+Marking Schema fields as non-null can introduce particular problems in a distributed environment where there is a possibility
 of partial failure regardless of whether the field is intended to have null as a valid state.

 When a non-nullable field results in null, the GraphQL server will recursively step through the field’s ancestors to find the next nullable field.
 In the following GraphQL response: